trentsikute/globalchurch-schema/docs/candidates_text_and_links.md

 # Slot: candidates_text_and_links

-_Text and associated links for candidate pages._
+_Text snippets and associated links for candidate pages._